computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 ## [Openurl](openurl)

-Open one or more URLs in a web browser by alias or directly.
+Open one or more URLs from the terminal directly or using an alias or search query.